danieelst/chess2fen-ai/card.md

 From the board data, the amount of moves made will be determined with the `Move_Counter` model.
 With this we can compute the active color and the full-move clock.

+En passant square is always assumed to be negative.

 ## `Piece_To_FEN_Label` model

 Expects a `32x32`, normalized and grayscaled image of square from a chess board, and will predict the label corresponding to the content of the square (i.e. either a piece or empty).
 The output is a one-hot encoded array corresponding to the 13 classes (six types of pieces of two possible colors, and the empty square).